BernardQuatermass/exim-wiki/EximRelease.md

 gzip <NewStuff >NewStuff.gz. && mv -f NewStuff.gz.
 NewStuff.gz;
 ~~~

+-   Ensure git tree (with tags) is pushed to central repo: `git push --follow-tags`
 -   Write announcement including changes and cryptographic checksums
     -   SHA256 checksums only for now; 4.80 was the last to use both
         SHA1 and SHA256.
 We'll add SHA-3 when it's available.